exotel/exotel-voip-websdk-sampleapp/README.md

-# exotel-voip-websdk-sampleapp
+# demo-npm
-This is a basic sample application to showcase Exotel VOIP Websdk API integrations.
-Using this sample app you can have a demo of voip calling functionalities in the browser.
-This sample application works with exotel platform.
-Contact us to get an account.
+This is a basic npm based sample application to showcase Exotel VOIP Websdk API integrations.
+This demo uses npm library of exotel sdk.

+# demo-non-npm
+This is a basic non npm based sample application to showcase Exotel VOIP Websdk API integrations.
+This demo uses bundled exotel sdk .

 # Exotel Voice WebSDK
 This sample application requires a websdk package to work.
 Contact us to get the credentials to download the node.js package of the websdk.
-Follow the instructions provided in Exotel-Voice-Websdk-Integration-Guide.pdf.
+Follow the instructions provided in

-# Exotel Voice WebSDK Integration Guide
-File: Exotel-Voice-Websdk-Integration-Guide.pdf

-# Exotel Voice WebSDK API documentation
-File: Exotel-Voice-Websdk-Integration-Guide.pdf